PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 unattributed ownership fails loudly so one correlated source cannot be split or counted twice.

+## Native round schedule

+`DemSliceRoundSchedule::from_annotated_circuit` derives the repetitive layout from metadata PECOS already carries.
+Detector coordinates are interpreted as `[x, y, round]`: equal spatial pairs form a stable detector stream, while the time coordinate supplies the emitted round.
+Physical DAG gates carry the integer `dem_slice_round` attribute, and every `DagFaultInfluenceMap` location inherits its owner from its gate node.

+The surface `LogicalCircuitBuilder` writes this attribute on every generated gate.
+Initialization is owned by round zero, syndrome-extraction operations by their current round, transversal gates by the following round, and terminal data measurements by the terminal boundary round.
+Missing or non-integral metadata fails instead of guessing.
+A multi-location correlated source whose locations disagree on the owner round is also rejected.

+The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then exposes the resulting slice instances to `DemStitcher`.
+This removes the hand-authored ownership and mapping tables from the equivalence path; it still uses a full source-tracked DEM as the oracle until the operation-template compiler is introduced.

+Python callers can exercise the same structured path through `DetectorErrorModel.stitched_round_window(...)`.
+It accepts the originating influence map and annotated DAG and returns another structured model; rendered DEM text appears only at an explicit final serialization boundary.

 ## Window boundaries

 `DemWindowSpec` describes a half-open commit region followed by a half-open